 The measured SWR curve of the antenna is relatively close to the SWR curve predicted by the EZNEC model of the antenna.

 As predicted, the antenna performed well locally and regionally on the 40 meter band.
 We were able to check in with ECARS (East Coast Amateur Radio Service; net control located in MD) on 7.255 MHz with a “59” signal report.
-The local QTH for the test was Clayton, NC.
+The on-the-air test was conducted in Clayton, NC.

-If you are interested in the 12 meter band, the antenna exhibits an excellent measured SWR curve and the predicted radiation pattern indicates good DX capability.
+If you are interested in the 12 meter band, the antenna will also perform well on this band.